onichandame/epics-ioc-connection/clibs/linux64/README.md

 Epics Base 3.15.7 on Centos 7 with gcc 4.8.5, glibc 2.17

-Readline support was turned off by setting COMMANDLINE_LIBRARY =
+Readline support was turned off by setting `COMMANDLINE_LIBRARY=` in CONFIG_SITE.Common.linux-x86

-in
-   CONFIG_SITE.Common.linux-x86

 The patchelf utility (from CentOS 7) was used to make the shared libraries portable with the following commands: